Canary-PrintDesign/aslan/content/about.md

 ### Laura

 Laura brings a veteran presence to the team and years of experience in the landscape and horticulture world.
 Her experience in golf course and city planning/maintenance gives her the ability to manage our maintenance division with the utmost of care and attention.
 Laura is certified in many areas and has a diploma of horticulture from the university of Guelph.

-{{< figure src="/images/staff-angie.png" title="Photo of Angie" >}}

-### Angie

-Passionate and reliable, Angie has a true gift for creating exceptional landscapes.
-With her extraordinary leadership and organizational skills, she was the natural choice for leading one of our maintenance crews and ensuring the best service to our clients.

-{{< figure src="/images/staff-andrew.png" title="Photo of Andrew" >}}

-### Andrew

-Hardworking and dedicated, Andrew loves the satisfaction of a job well done.
-Taking his work ethic from his upbringing on a farm, he has the greatest mix of expertise and muscle to tackle any landscaping job.
-He has been with us since 2001, and is truly part of the Aslan family.

-{{< figure src="/images/staff-dan.png" title="Photo of Dan" >}}

-### Dan

-Dan came to us with a mixed bag of expertise in the industrial world, backed by a mechanical mind.
-His intense attention to detail and commitment to the company and client bring great value to all of our projects.
-Besides being a welder, inspiring mechanic and all around gear-head Dan is also a certified irrigation technician.

-{{< figure src="/images/staff-tysen.png" title="Photo of Tysen" >}}

-### Tysen

-Tysen came to us from Bear Mountain where he worked on the landscape maintenance crew.
-He assumed the role of crew chief and continues to exercise his ability to learn and grow in the industry.
-His contagious smile and warm soul are sure to win you over.

-{{< figure src="/images/staff-dylan.png" title="Photo of Dylan" >}}

-### Dylan

-Dylan likes to cut grass, its as simple as that.
-He finds the sound of a mower and the appearance of neatly cut lawn to be quite appealing.
-Dylan has been with us for a few years now, and he continues to learn the trade and develop relationships with all of our clients.

-{{< figure src="/images/staff-nick.png" title="Photo of Nick" >}}

-### Nick

-Nick loves life on the west coast.
-His passion comes from tall trees and cold streams, the smell of the ocean and the breeze off the mountains.
-He loves where we live and it inspires his work.
-He has worked for Aslan for 4 years, and continues to grow his knowledge in the landscape industry.